ParnapalliSabiyaKousar/CodeAlpha_CreditScoringModel/README.md

 🎯 Internship Details

-This project was completed as part of the Java/Python/Machine Learning Internship at CodeAlpha.
+This project was completed as part of the Java/Python/Machine Learning Internship.

 👩‍💻 Author